BgeeDB/bgee_pipeline/pipeline/scRNA_Seq/Droplet_based_Protocols/README.md

 The preparation step are divide in 2 main scripts that are available in the folder [0Preparation/](0Preparation/)

 The [retrieve_metadata.R](#retrieve-metadata) is the first script to be run in the pipeline since this script will collect metadata information for each library annotated by Bgee.
-The information collected in the `metadata_info_10X.txt` file exported by the script allow us to know from which resource the files should be downloaded and which procedue should be applied (as for example, convert files format).
+The information collected in the `metadata_info_10X.txt` file exported by the script allow us to know from which resource the files should be downloaded and which procedure should be applied (as for example, convert files format).

 ➡️ This script should be run in axiom server since we need internet connection to collect the information.